-It is enough to gut the fish before baking, there is no need to clean it of scales, because we will not eat the skin.
-We do not cut off the heads, fins, tails, we do not cut the skin(!).
-As a result, salt will not be able to get into the meat and the inside of the fish will be protected by a bunch of herbs and lemons.
+The fish before baking is enough to gut, there is no need to clean the scales, because we will not eat the skin.
+We do not cut heads, fins, tails, we do not cut the skin(!).
+Thanks to this, salt will not be able to get into the meat, and the inside of the fish will be protected by a bunch of herbs and lemon.

 I used sea bass for my dish.
 Other fish are also suitable for baking in salt, e.g. salmon, sea trout, sea bream, trout or cod.